Welcome Laurier members!

 We’ll email you when your Pension Estimate Calculator is ready

 Because the Pension Estimate Calculator considers specific details such as salary, retirement age, and service history, our team conducts extensive testing and validation to ensure we have full confidence in the estimated pension amounts.
 As a result of this increased testing, access to the estimator will be phased in, with rollout beginning in January.
+Members are granted access as their data is verified, rather than by alphabetical order, or employment group.
 You’ll be notified by email once your access is available.

 Need an estimate sooner?